MC-DeltaT/MC-DeltaT.github.io/_posts/2024-05-xx-definitive-cpp-thread-safety.md

 The first thing to know about memory ordering in C++ is there is no one "memory order", but a collection of rather complex rules.
 The programmer has some choice over how strict or relaxed they want the ordering to be via [`std::memory_order`](https://en.cppreference.com/w/cpp/atomic/memory_order).
 Read that link at your own risk: it's a rabbit hole of Standardese terms and cut-throat logic.
 To be quite honest, I do not fully understand all aspects of `std::memory_order`[^6].
 Fortunately, the second thing to know about memory ordering in C++ is that in the sort of everyday C++ I would recommend you write, most of the complexities of memory ordering aren't relevant, and there are only a few scenarios to concern ourselves with.

-The ubiquitous memory ordering scenario is "acquire-release".
+The ubiquitous memory ordering scenario we must understand is "acquire-release".
 In this scenario, one thread "releases" a memory resource for use, while another thread "acquires" it for consumption.
-Typically, an acquire is a memory read, while a release is a memory store.
+Typically, an acquire is a memory read, while a release is a memory write.
 (If you have heard of the producer-consumer pattern, this is the memory ordering at play.)
 The critical aspect is the relationship between a release by one thread and a subsequent acquire by another thread, which forms a memory ordering.
 The C++ memory model says\[4\]:

 - If thread 1 performs a write `W` of value `V` to memory `M`, which is a release operation;
 - And thread 2 reads value `V` from `M`, which is an acquire operation;
 - Then thread 2 subsequently observes all memory access effects performed by thread 1 up to `W`.

 In other words, once thread 1 performs the release, it "signs off" on all previous memory operations as safe to observe.
-If another thread acquires that release, then it will see everything that was signed off.
-C++ calls this a "happens-before" relationship - memory access in thread 1 really do happen before and are observable by thread 2.
+If another thread acquires that release, then everything that was signed off will be visible.
+C++ calls this signing-off a "happens-before" relationship - memory access in thread 1 really do happen before and are observable by thread 2.
 Happens-before is another special condition that escapes data races[3]:

 > When a thread accesses a memory location and a different thread modifies the same memory location, a data race occurs unless:
 >
 > - \[...\]
 > - **one of the conflicting evaluations happens-before another**

+In this manner, acquire-release becomes a foundational mechanism for safe sharing of arbitrary data between threads.
-To illustrate acquire-release, consider this pseudocode:
+To illustrate, consider this pseudocode:

 ```c++
 int x = 0;